Published online May 27, 2020. doi: 10.4254/wjh.v12.i5.184

 Published online: May 27, 2020

-The Pringle maneuver (portal triad obstruction) provides huge disturbances during ischemia and even more thereafter in reperfusion.
+The Pringle maneuver [portal triad obstruction(PTO)] provides huge disturbances during ischemia and even more thereafter in reperfusion.
 Contrarily, a possible solution may be stable gastric pentadecapeptide BPC 157, with already documented beneficial effects in ischemia/reperfusion conditions.
-Recently, BPC 157, as a cytoprotective agent, successfully resolved vessel occlusions in rats (ischemic/reperfusion colitis; deep vein thrombosis, superior anterior pancrea-ticoduodenal vein; bile duct cirrhosis) through rapid collateral vessel recruitment to circumvent vessel occlusion.
-Likely, as a new effect, BPC 157 application may be useful when applied in the ischemia condition much like when given in the reperfusion condition.
+Recently, BPC 157, as a cytoprotective agent, successfully resolved vessel occlusions in rats (ischemic colitis; deep vein thrombosis, superior anterior pancreaticoduodenal vein; bile duct cirrhosis) through rapid collateral vessel recruitment to circumvent vessel occlusion.
 Thereby, medication BPC 157 regimens were administered as a single challenge before and during ischemia or, alternatively, at various time points during reperfusion.

 BPC 157 counteracts electrocardiogram disturbances (increased P wave amplitude, S1Q3T3 QRS pattern and tachycardia).
-BPC 157 administration rapidly presented portal vein-superior mesenteric vein-inferior mesenteric vein-rectal veins-left ileal vein-inferior caval vein vascular pathway as the adequate shunting.
-As evidenced, this vascular pathway recovery means the immediately recovered disturbed hemodynamic.
-Portal hypertension and severe aortal hypotension during PTO, as well as portal and caval hypertension and mild aortal hypotension in reperfusion and refractory ascites formation were markedly attenuated (during PTO) or completely abrogated (reperfusion); thrombosis in portal vein tributaries and inferior caval vein or hepatic artery was counteracted during PTO.
-Likewise, the whole vicious injurious circle was counteracted [i.e., lung pathology (severe capillary congestion), liver (dilated central veins and terminal portal venules), intestine (substantial capillary congestion, submucosal edema, loss of villous architecture), splenomegaly, right heart (picked P wave values)], otherwise regularly perpetuated in ischemia and progressed by reperfusion in Pringle rats.
+Rapidly presented vascular pathway (portal vein-superior mesenteric vein-inferior mesenteric vein-rectal veins-left ileal vein-inferior caval vein) as the adequate shunting immediately affected disturbed haemodynamics.
+Portal hypertension and severe aortal hypotension during PTO, as well as portal and caval hypertension and mild aortal hypotension in reperfusion and refractory ascites formation were markedly attenuated (during PTO) or completely abrogated (reperfusion); thrombosis in portal vein tributaries and inferior caval vein or hepatic artery was counteracted during portal triad obstruction PTO.
+Also, counteraction included the whole vicious injurious circle [i.e., lung pathology (severe capillary congestion), liver (dilated central veins and terminal portal venules), intestine (substantial capillary congestion, submucosal oedema, loss of villous architecture), splenomegaly, right heart (picked P wave values)] regularly perpetuated in ischemia and progressed by reperfusion in Pringle rats.

-BPC 157 resolves Pringle maneuver in rats, both for ischemia and reperfusion.
+BPC 157 resolves pringle maneuver-damage in rats, both for ischemia and reperfusion.